 Gel System Choice: Pectin vs. Gelatin (It’s Not Just a Texture Decision)

 Most gummy conversations treat gel systems as a branding or sensory choice.
-For ALCAR, it’s more about how forgiving the system is when the ingredient load and moisture behavior start working against you.
+For ALCAR, it's more about forgiveness—how the system holds up when the ingredient load and moisture behavior start working against you.

 Pectin systems